Antawn Jamison: Golden State Warriors (1998–2003)

 Jamison was selected with the fourth pick of the 1998 NBA draft by the Toronto Raptors, who then dealt his rights to the Golden State Warriors in exchange for former North Carolina teammate and best friend Vince Carter.
 Jamison spent the first five years of his NBA career with the Warriors.
 He scored a career-high 51 points on two occasions, back-to-back against Seattle and the Lakers (the Warriors won that game).
 He averaged a career-high 24.9 points per game in 2000–01, his third season in the league.
+Following his breakout season, Jamison signed a 6-year, $86 million contract extension through the 2007–08 season.

 Dallas Mavericks (2003–2004)

 In 2003, Jamison was traded to the Dallas Mavericks in a nine-player deal that sent him, forwards Danny Fortson and Chris Mills, and guard Jiří Welsch to the Mavs and guard Nick Van Exel, center Evan Eschmeyer, guard Avery Johnson, and forwards Popeye Jones and Antoine Rigaudeau to the Warriors.
 With Dallas, Jamison experienced his first winning season in 2003–04 as the Mavericks finished 52–30 and made the playoffs, which also marked the first time in his career that Jamison had experienced post-season play.
 Jamison was named as the NBA's Sixth Man of the Year for his efforts.
 The Mavericks suffered a setback in the first round, falling in five games to the Sacramento Kings.